RaduStoian/Lar-test/README.md

 ## Testing
 No time left to write rigorous tests.
-For now I Went with some basic check response code in - tests\Feature\TicketTest.php
+I added some basic check response code in - tests\Feature\TicketTest.php